 State statutes may also set forth the particular company or laboratory that must perform the actual testing.
 In recent cases, for example, state courts have held that employees who tested positive for drug use were nonetheless wrongfully discharged if the testing was not completed by an "approved" laboratory.

 If an applicant or employee tests positive for drugs or alcohol, some state statutes allow for the employer to re-test that applicant or employee at the expense of the employee.

 Under many state laws, an employer is required to exercise discretion in reporting positive test results.
 For instance, the law might provide that only those individuals who are on a need-to-know-basis should be told of the positive result.
 The result should not, obviously, be posted on the lunchroom bulletin board.

 Legal Considerations When Establishing a Drug-Testing Policy

 Initiating a drug-free workplace for your small business has its advantages but also presents certain risks, particularly if your drug-testing policies and practices fail to comply with applicable laws.
 The best way to ensure compliance, and ultimately success, is to work with an attorney.
-Get started today with a free evaluation of your legal issues.
+Get started today and contact an experienced employment law attorney near you.